krex4715/krex4715.github.io/_posts/lab/2022-10-22-CNN Gait Phase.markdown

 </video>

-What you can See in this Video is that Terrain & GAIT Phase Recognition can be performed well <u>regardless of terrain change, direction of walking, walking speed in realtime.</u>
+What you can See in this Video is that Terrain & GAIT Phase Recognition can be performed well <u>regardless of terrain change, direction of walking, walking speed in realtime, using only One IMU sensor on thigh</u>
 <br>
 The left graph is gait Phase(0~100%), the right graph is Terrain(0: Levelground , 1: Ascent , 2: Descent)